dangne/my-dotfiles/README.md

-My basic and kinda lame .vimrc file for personal use, nothing too advance.
+My minimalistic .vimrc file for personal use.